Nutzzz/SpinnakerAdventure/README.md

 ### Atari ST ports

 There are Atari ST ports for 5 of the games: *Amazon*, *Fahrenheit 451*, *Nine Princes*, *Perry Mason*, and *Treasure Island*.
-Note I was unable to find disk 2 of AMBAST anywhere.

 ### Macintosh ports

 There are Mac ports for 3 of the games: *Amazon*, *Dragonworld*, and *Fahrenheit 451*.
 The pictures are similar but in a higher resolution and in black-and-white (not even grayscale).

-I've seen a reference to a Mac version of *Rendezvous with Rama*, but I believe this is a mistake, probably referring to the 1996 Dynamix game *Rama* (which covers parts of *Rendezvous* as well as its sequel, *Rama II*).
+I've seen a reference to a Mac version of *Rendezvous with Rama*, but I believe this is a mistake, probably referring to the 1996 Dynamix game *Rama* (which covers parts of the *Rendezvous* book as well as its sequel, *Rama II*).

 ### Reported Amiga port of *Perry Mason*